planoe/size-calculator/README.md

 * Brand or designer
 * Product category such as dresses, pants, sneakers
 * Size labels and physical measurements for those labels
-* Measurement types: an apparel item has multiple dimensions.
+* Measurement types: an apparel item can have multiple dimensions.
 For example a dress can have bust, hip, and waist, a jeans can have waist and inseam measurements.
 * Size system: different countries use different size labels for the same